dotnet/iot/src/devices/Amg88xx/README.md

 *Moving Average*

-The noise per pixel will decrease to 1/sqrt2 when using the moving average mode.<br/>
+The noise per pixel will decrease to 1/sqrt2 when using the moving average mode.

+Property:
 ```
-public bool GetMovingAverageModeState()
+public bool UseMovingAverageMode
-public void SetMovingAverageModeState(bool state)
 ```
 ***Important***: the reference specification states that the current mode can be read, but it doesn't seem to work at the time being.
-The bit is always read as 0.
+In this case the property is always read as ```false```.

 ### Interrupt control, levels and pixel flags
 The sensor can raise an interrupt if any pixel passes a given value.
 The event is signaled by the interrupt flag of the status register.
 Additionally the INT pin of the sensor can be pulled low.

+Properties:
 ```
-public void GetInterruptModeTest(InterruptMode expectedMode, byte registerValue)
+public InterruptMode PixelTemperatureInterruptMode
-public void SetInterruptModeTest(InterruptMode mode, bool modeBitIsSet)
+public bool InterruptPinEnabled
 ```
 The interrupt levels can be configured.
 The lower and upper limit as well as the hysteresis level can be set and read.
 Initially the register is filled with zeros.
 The levels apply to all pixels equally.

+Properties:
 ```
-public Temperature GetInterruptLowerLevel()
-public Temperature SetInterruptLowerLevel()

-public Temperature GetInterruptUpperLevel()
-public Temperature SetInterruptUpperLevel()
+public Temperature InterruptLowerLevel

-public Temperature GetInterruptHysteresisLevel()
+public Temperature InterruptUpperLevel
-public Temperature SetInterruptHysteresisLevel()
+public Temperature InterruptHysteresis
 ```
 After the sensor raised an interrupt the triggering pixels can be readout from the interrupt table register.
 ```